A Driving Force Timeline

 1942Madeline Lennon, art supporter, educator, author, and curator, b.1942, New York, New York.

-McIntosh Gallery Opens
+LONDON, ONTARIO: McIntosh Gallery Opens

 1942The McIntosh Gallery was the first art gallery to be established in a Canadian university.
 The building was officially opened on June 26, 1942 with a display of 31 paintings by Canadian war artists from the collection of the National Gallery of Canada.
 The gallery was built with a substantial bequest from the Estate of Wilhelmina Morris McIntosh in the memory of her husband, J. Gordon McIntosh. a former Winnipeg businessman.